 How to create a form

-Creating a Form from scratch gives you a completely blank template to work with.
+B.) Start from Scratch - Gives you a blank template to work with.

-After choosing your starting point and naming the form, click Build Form to further customize your form.
+2.)
+After choosing your starting point and naming the form, click Build Form.

 - Basic Fields include your standard question and field types that would appear on a form, such as drop-down menu choices, radio buttons, short text answers, long text answers, check boxes, date boxes, fields that only accept answers with letters, and fields that only accept answers with numbers.
 Dollar amount choices are not included; to include options that provide dollar amounts, use one of the Payment Fields.